What are VoIP Codecs and How They Affect Call Quality?

 What are VoIP Codecs?

-VoIP codecs are a type of technology that controls the quality, bandwidth, and compression of VoIP phone calls.
+VoIP codecs are a technology that controls the quality, bandwidth, and compression of VoIP phone calls.
 They convert analog voice signals into compressed digital packets and then back into decompressed voice signals.

 Types of VoIP Codecs